Lorraine Cheshire: Life and career

 Cheshire guest starred in a series 25 episode of Casualty in 2011 as Sandra Orr, the relative of a patient.
 From 2011 to 2018, Cheshire starred in the Sky sitcom Trollied as customer service representative Sue Benson.
 She appeared in all seven series, as well as the specials.
 In 2013, she appeared in five episodes of the BBC soap opera Doctors.
 Between 2014 and 2016, Cheshire also appeared in the BBC series In the Club as Geraldine for 12 episodes.
 The actress appeared in a second episode of Casualty in 2015, during the show's twenty-ninth series.
 In this appearance, she played patient Pam Poole opposite Paul Trussell as Derek Owen.
-In 2017, Cheshire began portraying the role of Lorraine Bird in the Channel 4 school drama Ackley Bridge.
+From 2017 to 2022, Cheshire portrayed the role of Lorraine Bird in the Channel 4 school drama Ackley Bridge.

+Cheshire died on 19 December 2025, at the age of 65.
+Her death was announced by her husband John Dixon on social media, whom she had been married to since 1979.